fhellwig/duo-express/README.md

 ## Usage

+Bind the middleware using the `app.use()` function and pass the configuration options to the `duo()` middleware function.

 ```javascript
 const duo = require('duo-express');
 const app = express();
 app.use(duo(duoConfig));
 ```

-## Configuration

-This middleware module requires a configuration object having the following properties:
+The configuration object must have the following four properties:

 ```javascript
 const duoConfig = {